LSSTDESC/snmachine/README.md

 # snmachine

-Welcome to the pre-release of snmachine!
+Welcome to version 1.0 of snmachine!
 This is a flexible python library for reading in supernova data or simulations, extracting useful features from them and subsequently performing supervised machine learning to classify supernovae based on their light curves.

-Please keep this code private for now within the DESC collaboration.
+## Usage Policy

+This code is made available within the LSST DESC Collaboration.
+It was developed for and within DESC, making it a DESC Product in the context of the [DESC Publication Policy](http://lsstdesc.org/sites/default/files/LSST_DESC_Publication_Policy.pdf).
+We are aware that the codebase might be useful within other collaborations and welcome requests for access to the code for non-DESC users.
+If you wish to use the code outside DESC please submit your request here <link to google form>.

+## Contributors

+The following people have contributed to snmachine v1.0:
+Michelle Lochner, Robert Schuhmann, Jason McEwen, Hiranya Peiris, Ofer Lahav, Johnny Holland, Max Winter

+## Contributing to snmachine

+We welcome developers!
+Simply fork it into your own private repository and submit a pull request when ready.
+You can contribute by adding new dataset-reading methods, new feature extraction methods or new classification algorithms.
+Please create an issue if you have any questions or problems with the code.

+## Citation

+If you use snmachine in your work please cite ([BibTex])(http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2016ApJS..225...31L&data_type=BIBTEX&db_key=AST&nocookieset=1):
+Lochner, M., McEwen, J., Peiris, H., Lahav, O., Winter, M. (2016) “Photometric Supernova Classification with Machine Learning”, The Astrophysical Journal Supplement Series, 225, 31

 ## Installation